Bobby Kaufmann: LGBT controversy

-"Suck it Up Buttercup" Bill
+"Suck it Up Buttercup" bill

 Following the 2016 presidential election, Kaufmann announced that he planned to introduce a bill in the January legislative session that would penalize state universities that used public funding to offer election-related counseling and other support services to students that are beyond the scope of existing mental health resources.

 The bill, which Kaufmann nicknamed the "Suck it up, Buttercup" bill, would cut the budget of state universities by double the amount they spend on such activities and introduce criminal penalties for protesters that block highways.

 In an interview with Fox & Friends on November 16, Kaufmann claimed that there were post-election "cry rooms" and that he "was hearing reports of some schools that were bringing in ponies to be able get students through the election."
 These claims were untrue.
 When pressed for more details on these reports of coddling students during a live interview later that day with the Canadian radio show As It Happens, Kaufmann hung up and accused the program of having an agenda.

-Voting Legislation
+Voting legislation

 In 2021, Kaufmann proposed legislation in the Iowa House of Representatives to restrict voting rights in Iowa.
 Kaufmann has promoted false claims of voter fraud.

 Electoral history

-Kaufmann was elected in 2012, defeating Democrat Dick Schwab; he was reelected in 2014 over challenger David Johnson.
+Kaufmann ran in the 2012, 2014, 2016, 2018, 2020, 2022, and 2024 Republican primaries unopposed.

-Kaufmann was re-elected in 2014, 2016, 2018, and 2020.
+He was elected in November 2012, defeating Democrat Dick Schwab.
+He was reelected in November 2014, defeating Democrat David Johnson.
+He ran unopposed in 2016.
+He was reelected in November 2018, defeating Democrat Jodi Clemons.
+He was reelected in November 2020, defeating Democrat Lonny L. Pulkrabek.
+He was reelected in November 2022, defeating Libertarian Clyde Gibson.
+He was reelected in November 2024, defeating Democrat Phil Wiese.